jinman36/reading-notes-102/class3.md

 - this sends any commits (the snapshots of your code) to github
 - go to your repo on Github, and look for your files

+Command that can be ran on the terminal
+> code .
+- the (.) is a file name
+- (./Documents) will open VS in the documents directory

+>cd directorys